 Planning applications during the coronavirus (COVID-19) emergency

-As we are all adapting to the rapidly developing situation regarding COVID-19, I wanted to advise you of our current business continuity arrangements for managing planning applications.
+As we are all adapting to the ever evolving situation regarding COVID-19, I wanted to advise you of our current business continuity arrangements for managing planning applications.

-Currently staffing numbers are at a level where we can provide a full service, but this will need to be kept under review as and when some of our officers and councillors may have to self-isolate.
-99% of our processes are paper-less and so can be carried out remotely, and if you are making an application you can help us continue to deliver the service by avoiding paper submissions.
+Currently staffing numbers are at a level where we can still provide a full service but you may experience delays.
+Officers will try to keep applicants and agents updated and ask for extensions of time where possible.
+We thank you in advance for your patience and understanding as we work through the large volume of work in these troubling times.
+We have updated our existing Statement of Community Involvement in relation to COVID-19 and requirements to maintain social distancing which can be viewed in this document.
+This will need to be kept under review if some of our officers and councillors have to self-isolate.
+Many of our processes are paper-less and so can be carried out remotely.
+If you are making an application, you can help us continue to deliver the service by avoiding paper submissions.
 Any paper submissions cannot be prioritised or actioned quickly in the current circumstances.

-If staffing numbers are affected in the coming weeks, either because individuals need to self-isolate or are required to support other critical front-line service delivery across the council, we may need to introduce new procedures, including delaying the determination of applications for a time.
-You may wish to consider whether, if your application is not time-critical, you might want to delay submission during the present period.
-New arrangements may need to be put in place for applications due to be considered by a planning committee, and we will advise on this in due course.
-Site visits by officers will be carried out on a risk assessed basis and following the principle of minimising contact, and officers will be the final judge in whether a site visit takes place.
-If you are an applicant you can help us by positively responding to any requests for additional photographs of sites if that can help the assessment of proposals.
+The Planning Committees now meet virtually and will continue to do so for the foreseeable future, although the Sites Inspection Sub-Committee has not resumed.
+We will keep you updated if there is any change to this.
+Site visits by officers will be carried out on a risk assessed basis and following the principle of minimising contact, and officers will be the final judge as to whether a site visit takes place.
+If you are an applicant you can help us by positively responding to any requests for additional photographs of sites, if that can help the assessment of proposals.
 In general, officers have been advised to minimise face to face contact and to primarily engage via e-mail.

 Thank you for your support whilst we deliver our services in these challenging times